 - Saw that image on pinterest and immediately thought about putting it in play

-- I said half-jokingly later in the session that the giant octopus was the star of the day!
+- I later said half-jokingly that the giant octopus was the star of the day!
 This rarely seen beast-form performed AMAZINGLY well.

 - For this planned encounter, I was guessing that the PCs would flee (with quick-thinking and a few athletics checks) the 18 strong war canoe… But no!
 Ultra Chaotic Droidoc went full aggro as soon as he could!